KUISC/VirtualMachines/WordPress/README.md

 #Instructions
 After launching VM with VMware login as one of the two users.
-Run 'ifconfig' command and pull the IP address.
+Run `$ ifconfig` command and pull the IP address.
 Open browser to IP address to verify WordPress site is running.

 - built by: Adam Mertz
 - contact: adammertz at gmail com